heptarch/heptarch.github.io/drafts/demon.md

  end?"
 Ellen wrinkles her nose.
 "I was using this scheme to learn the shape of the artifact by Chancery Lane.
 I use 'instructions' figuratively."
-Westminster Abbey, GPO, the House of Lords, even Madras, fade from the Duke's vision, resolved into a single question that will haunt him the rest of his life: "What *is* it?"
+Westminster Abbey, GPO, the House of Lords, even Madras, fade from the Duke's mind, resolved into a single question that will haunt him the rest of his life: "What *is* it?"
 Ellen: "I'm afraid we will never know."